 All of these things are future states that you can reach.

-If your goal is to be financially independent, how much money do you need saved up?
+If your goal is to be financially independent, how much money do you need to save up?

 If you want to be healthier, how much weight do you need to lose?

-Once you have your major goals set-up, the next step is to create sub-goals or shorter-term targets to get there.
+Once you have your major financial goals set up, the next step is to create sub-goals or shorter-term targets to get there.

 The more of these smaller goals you’re able to check off, the more motivation you’ll have to chase after the long-term ones!

 This step is the most important.
 Most goal-setting breaks down at this point, but this is where the magic happens.